hashicorp/field-workshops-terraform/docs/slides/aws/hcp-terraform-v2/index.md

   2. Notifications are triggered by pull requests and merges.

-  3. The Webhook notifies the associated Terraform Cloud workspace.
+  3. The Webhook notifies the associated HCP Terraform workspace.

-  4. Terraform Cloud securely retrieves the IaC collection to a secure location in Terraform Cloud.
-The location is not exposed outside of Terraform Cloud.
+  4. HCP Terraform securely retrieves the IaC collection to a secure location in HCP Terraform.
+The location is not exposed outside of HCP Terraform.

-  5. With a pull request, Terraform Cloud runs a speculative plan.
+  5. With a pull request, HCP Terraform runs a speculative plan.

   6. The results are processed back to the VCS pull request for further processing.

   7. With a successful plan, an other validing tests, the pull request is merged.

-  8. With an authorized VCS merge, Terraform Cloud initiates a new run and completes the entire set of steps to deploy the environment.
+  8. With an authorized VCS merge, HCP Terraform initiates a new run and completes the entire set of steps to deploy the environment.

 ---
-name: tfc-policy-as-code
+name: hcp-terraform-policy-as-code
 class: col-2, minimal-list, constrain-image
 # Policy As Code

-- Terraform Cloud enforces rules with policies written with HashiCorp Sentinel or Open Policy Agent (OPA)
+- HCP Terraform enforces rules with policies written with HashiCorp Sentinel or Open Policy Agent (OPA)

 - Policies are expressed as code and grouped into policy sets